 - Random Access Channel(s) (RACH).

 When the UE is configured with SCG, two MAC entities are configured to the UE: one for the MCG and one for the SCG.

+When the UE is configured with DAPS handover, two MAC entities are used by the UE: one for the source cell (source MAC entity) and one for the target cell (target MAC entity).

 The functions of the different MAC entities in the UE operate independently unless otherwise specified.
 The timers and parameters used in each MAC entity are configured independently unless otherwise specified.
 The Serving Cells, C-RNTI, radio bearers, logical channels, upper and lower layer entities, LCGs, and HARQ entities considered by each MAC entity refer to those mapped to that MAC entity unless otherwise specified.